zahrasalarian/Artificial-Intelligence-in-Medicine-Projects/README.md

 ## Third project
 This project aims to implement the Convolutional Neural Network on the Derma MNIST dataset.
 In the preprocessing phase, I used the over-sampling solution to deal with the imbalance of the database.
 In this way, with the help of Image Data Generator, I created new photos for the class that had fewer photos, and in this way, I balanced the data set.
 Then, with the help of Keras and TensorFlow libraries, I implemented and fitted the CNN model and chose the best hyperparameters for it.

+## Forth project
+The purpose of this project is to train a network to perform the semantic segmentation task.
+In this project, the images of [this dataset](https://warwick.ac.uk/fac/cross_fac/tia/data/hovernet/) enter the neural network, and we will have one label for each output pixel.
+In the preprocessing stage, Data Augmentation must be done, and in this case, all the changes that have been made to the original image must also be done on its mask.
+I used the [Segmentation Models](https://github.com/qubvel/segmentation_models) library to access the pre-trained U-Net network.
+After that, with the help of fine-tuning, I first fitted only the last layer and then the whole network.